hackhat/fluxmax-smart-css/Readme.md

  - Click on a complete task to make it non complete;
  - Watch the user's points grow;
  - Watch how the tasks gets auto completed when the threshold is hit;
- - Open up the console and check how exactly the app communicates internally;
+ - Open up the console, refresh and check how exactly the app communicates internally;